-Amongst the most amazing things about this spot is that it’s large enough to accommodate a good-sized group but small enough that everyone feels close and connected.
+Amongst the most amazing things about this spot is that it’s large enough to accommodate a big group but small enough that everyone feels close and connected.
 And, of course, the benches are perfect for kicking back and roasting marshmallows or simply chatting long into the night.

 Black Propane Pit

 Black has become increasingly popular in interior design, so a black propane fire pit just makes sense.
 It would give your backyard a cozy and inviting feel, perfect for relaxing in the fall and winter.
 Since propane is readily available and easy to use, it’s the ideal fuel source.

 If you’re considering installing a fire pit that uses propane in your backyard, consult a professional first.
 They will be able to tell you what type of fire pit is best suited for your home and can help you choose the right propane system for your needs.

 If you’re limited on space, a small concrete bowl fire pit is a great option.
 They are easy to make and very functional, providing both warmth and light.
 To make one, find a large bowl and a small one.
 Mix a quick setting of concrete and pour it inside the large bowl.

 Now, press the smaller bowl onto the wet concrete and wait for it to set.
 Remove the bowls and take out the concrete mold to be used as a fire pit bowl.
 Add river rocks and some gel fuel, and enjoy a fire that doesn’t take up too much space.

 If you’re looking for a beautiful and rustic way to add warmth and ambiance to your outdoor space, consider installing a stone fire pit next to your rose garden.
 The flames provide light and heat on chilly evenings, and the smoke will also help keep mosquitoes at bay.